-Stunning, magical and fantastical.
+Everything you Need for a Treehouse is stunning, magical and fantastical.
 Emily Hughes and Carter Higgins have managed, in this elegant and hopeful picturebook, to delve into the child’s playful mind.

 Alongside this, the reader has the added pleasure of encountering elements of nature, possibly not yet encountered: ‘begonias’ and ‘zinnias’.

-As an adult this book has stimulated a sense of nostalgia and reminded my teacher bones of the beauty, wonder and opportunity that comes from getting back into the woods or forest and playing within nature.
+As an adult, this book has stimulated a sense of nostalgia and reminded my teacher bones of the beauty, wonder and opportunity that comes from getting back into the woods or forest and playing within nature.

-Copyright: Just Imagine Story Centre Ltd 2012-2018.
+Copyright: Just Imagine Story Centre Ltd 2012-2021.
 All rights reserved.